Real-time Drum Accompaniment Generation

 1. NeuralMidiFx: A Wrapper Template for Deploying Neural Networks as VST3 Plugins

-Behzad Haki, Julian Lenz, and Sergi Jorda
+Behzad Haki, Julian Lenz, Sergi Jorda

 4 - In-Situ Evaluation of the Groove2Drum VST